BobD/mbzcampagne/README.md

 The js folder contains all needed javascript.
 It uses webpack (https://webpack.github.io/) to generate the minimized javascript file to be included in the website, and it uses ES2015 notation transpiled using Babel (https://babeljs.io/docs/learn-es2015/).

 The app.js is the starting point for the website, which loads a couple of independant modules and utils.
-Third pary script uses are jQuery, Slick Slider (http://kenwheeler.github.io/slick/) and (http://masonry.desandro.com/.

 #### public folder